Aliases for KCNJ2 Gene

 GeneCards Summary for KCNJ2 Gene

-KCNJ2 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 2) is a Protein Coding gene.
-Diseases associated with KCNJ2 include short qt syndrome 3 and atrial fibrillation, familial, 9.
+KCNJ2 (Potassium Voltage-Gated Channel Subfamily J Member 2) is a Protein Coding gene.
+Diseases associated with KCNJ2 include Andersen Cardiodysrhythmic Periodic Paralysis and Short Qt Syndrome 3.
 Among its related pathways are GABA receptor activation and Transmission across Chemical Synapses.
-GO annotations related to this gene include identical protein binding and inward rectifier potassium channel activity.
-An important paralog of this gene is KCNJ3.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and inward rectifier potassium channel activity.
+An important paralog of this gene is KCNJ18.

 UniProtKB/Swiss-Prot for KCNJ2 Gene